 KochChart version 4.0.5 has added a new "Air Data" tab.
 This tab is a table showing some of the input and output values used in making the density altitude (and other) calculations.
 The table will automatically update if a valid station is selected on the Koch tab, a METAR has been retrieved and the "Auto-Update" feature is enabled.

 KochChart version 4.0.3 has added a chart indicating the potential for carburetor icing.
 This chart is based on the carburetor icing probability chart published by the Civil Aviation Safety Authority (CASA) of Australia.
+Below is an image of how KochChart displays the carburetor icing potential based on a METAR (temperature and dew point depression):

 KochChart version 4 has been released!
 The new version allows the user to export the charts and values from a session as a .pdf file, which can then be sent to your email-enabled device.